Spanish I (per. 1, 4, 6)

 Pre AICE Students and Honor Students will not be able to turn in late their classwork assigned.
 After the due date the grade is zero.

-The quizzes are based on the homework and practice we do in class.
+The quizzes are based on the homework, classwork, and practice we do in class.
 After classwork and homework students will take a quiz to demonstrate they learned the topic studied.

 There is a test after every lesson.
 The tests cover all language areas; vocabulary, grammar, reading, culture / writing, speaking / listening.
 The tests are based on quizzes, homework, class activities.
 You are expected to study for tests.